kiegroup/kogito-tooling-examples/packages/base64png-editor-chrome-extension/README.md

 It will run a server exposing your `dist/` folder on the `localhost:9000`.
 It's necessary to access your `localhost:9000`, and enable access to it.

-This is step is required, so the extension can access the envelope located on `dist/envelope/index.html`.
+This step is required, so the extension can access the envelope located on `dist/envelope/index.html`.